Interview Query

-Collecting and combining good data is a challenge all data scientists experience.
+Collecting and combining good data is a challenge for all data scientists.
 Even more difficult, however, is turning that good data into projects that generate riveting insights and inspire new discussion.
-As data scientists, good data is something we define as raw, uncompromised, and observed in their natural state– this is where social media datasets come into play.
+As data scientists, we define good data as raw, uncompromised, and observed in their natural state - this is where social media data sets come into play.

-Social media datasets are superior to other datasets due to an array of factors.
-One of those factors is that social media datasets contain information that is already correlated, sorted (i.e., user profiling) and numerous.
-Moreover, data shared through websites such as Twitter and Reddit tend to be unfiltered, which can be used as leverage for businesses to create unadulterated datasets for sentiment analysis or research.
+Social media data sets are superior to other datasets due to various factors.
+One of those factors is that social media data sets contain information that is already correlated, sorted (i.e., user profiling), and numerous.
+Moreover, data shared through websites such as X and Reddit tend to be unfiltered, which can be used as leverage for businesses to create unadulterated datasets for sentiment analysis or research.

-A dataset is made up of related data cells, which can then be maneuvered and accessed either as a singular unit, curated based on similar characteristics, or modified individually.
-Datasets, at their core, are untapped potential that is waiting to be utilized.
+A dataset is made up of related data cells, which can then be maneuvered and accessed either as a singular unit, curated based on similar characteristics or modified individually.
+At their core, datasets have untapped potential and are waiting to be utilized.
 As data scientists, we should be able to use datasets in the following manner:

 • Generating sentiment analysis.